gvwilson/fiction/santas/index.md

 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
-No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray zeppelin that was right above the ship.
+No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray airship that was right above the ship.

-A second cable fell from the zeppelin as Finner gaped up into the sky, and then a third.
+A second cable fell from the airship as Finner gaped up into the sky, and then a third.
-The sailors' bullets and arrows had no more effect on the zeppelin than Santa Greenwood's ax had on the cable.
+The sailors' bullets and arrows had no more effect on the airship than Santa Greenwood's ax had on the cable.
 "Stand by to repel boarders, ye grumble-fisted knucklewaddlers!"
 Captain Clausbeard shouted,